long0419/owl/README.md

 # Run with other OpenAI-compatible models
 python owl/run_openai_compatiable_model.py

+# Run with VLLM backends (using Qwen2.5-VL-7B-Instruct w/ 4 GPUs as an example)
+bash owl/scripts/serve.sh  # run this under another terminal or screen python owl/run_vllm/py
 ```

 For a simpler version that only requires an LLM API key, you can try our minimal example: